Building Materials Lagos Nigeria - Free Construction Materials Tips

 your borehole right away and use your own water?

-If you choose to sink your own borehole at the begining of the construction work, then you have to provide a standby generator so your workers can pump
+construction work, then you have to provide a standby generator so your

 Now about cost.